LCA e PEF

 Given the definition of renewable resource as ’a natural resource with the ability to reproduce through biological or natural processes and reproduced with the passage of time,’ it can be stated that raw hides are almost entirely by-products of renewable origin.

-Answering the second question, given the composition of the materials made using finished leather, it is easy to state that the leather itself provides the main alternative to other materials (mostly synthetic) in the creation of objects (footwear, leather goods, clothing, car interiors, upholstery).
+Regarding the second question, given the composition of the materials made using finished leather, it is easy to state that the leather itself provides the main alternative to other materials (mostly synthetic) in the creation of objects (footwear, leather goods, clothing, car interiors, upholstery).

 The evaluation of the PEF requires, as mentioned previously, an analysis of the entire product chain for which, in addition to the processes over which the tannery has or can have direct control, all the upstream phases must be considered, starting from animal husbandry.
 A portion of their impact must therefore be allocated to the various resulting products, following pre-established rules based on different criteria.